Lehman Caves

 Lodge Room Tour

 If you’re running short on time, opt for the Lodge Room Tour.
-The shorter of the two tour options, this 60-minute tour does not go as deep into the cave as the Grand Palace tour, and is great for families with young kids.
+This 60-minute tour does not go as deep into the cave as the Grand Palace tour, and is great for families with young kids.
 This tour explores the Gothic Room, Music Room, and Lodge Room sections.

 Lehman Caves Camping

 “Half the Park is After Dark.”
 See what they mean by reserving your campsite within Great Basin National Park at several developed campgrounds found throughout the park.
-Nearest Lehman Caves, reserve your spot at Upper Lehman Creek Campground or Lower Lehman Creek Campground.
+Closest to Lehman Caves, Upper Lehman Creek Campground or Lower Lehman Creek Campground are open year round.
 More camping can be found further away from the caves at higher elevations with seasonal access, like Baker Creek Campground, Grey Cliffs Group Campground, and Wheeler Peak Campground.

-Lehman Caves is located on NV HWY 488, 5.5 miles from Baker, Nevada, and half a mile inside the park boundary.
 Great Basin National Park has two visitor centers: one on the outskirts of Baker, and one within the park.
 The second location inside the park boundary is also the entrance to Lehman Caves.
-Here, you’ll discover fascinating educational exhibits, two short video presentations, the Forgotten Winchester display, the Great Basin Association bookstore, and a gift shop and cafe.
+Here you’ll discover fascinating educational exhibits, two short video presentations, the Forgotten Winchester rifle display, the Great Basin Association bookstore, a gift shop, and cafe.

 Hours:

-Lehman Caves offers 60-minute and 90-minute tours.
-Lehman Caves is open year-round except for Thanksgiving Day, Christmas Day, and New Year’s Day.
+Lehman Caves offers 30-minute, 60-minute, and 90-minute tours and is open year-round except for Thanksgiving Day, Christmas Day, and New Year’s Day.
 Tour schedules vary by season.
-Tickets are available for purchase in person at the Lehman Caves Visitor Center on arrival.
-It is recommended that tickets are purchased in advance, particularly in the summer months.
-They can be purchased by phone at (775) 234-7331 x 242, between the hours of 9:00am to 4:00pm Pacific Time, Monday through Friday.
+Tickets are available for purchase in person at the Lehman Caves Visitor Center.
+To find out if tickets can be purchased in advance, call (775) 234-7331, between the hours of 9 a.m. to 4 p.m., Monday through Friday.

 Admission: